azatsatklichov/vatinfo/README.md

 # How to setup/run/test application
 Checkout the GitHub project, and just Java8 is needed in advance, then just from command line tool

-Just Precondition
+0. Precondition
-- Running Mongo DB localhost:27017 with TEST database is needed, in case not, just you may skipp some functionalities then
+- Installation and Running Mongo DB localhost:27017 with TEST database is needed
+- ActiveMQ is needed to be installed and started (or there is an option of using in-memory broker)
++ In memory H2 database is embedded automatically

 1. run "run-dev.bat"